-- The BP should be recorded on nervecentre / Carevue /CEWS chart as appropriate as soon as it is recorded (Rationale 43).
+- The BP should be recorded on nervecentre / Carevue /CEWS chart as appropriate as soon as it is recorded (Rationale 49).

-Rationale 1: Research suggests that many children can have a high BP of unknown origin (or primary hypertension).
+Rationale 2: Research suggests that many children can have a high BP of unknown origin (or primary hypertension).
 Contact with health care professionals allows this to be measured, recorded and if necessary followed up (National High Blood Pressure Education Program Working Group (2004).
 Hypertension can run in families (Spiby, 2010).

 Rationale 5: To detect hypertension and allow treatment to commence, to reduce the comorbidities of children and young people with diabetic kidney disease and eye disease (Adler et al 2000).

 Rationale 10: An altered BP can indicate that a change to treatment may be necessary or that action should be taken (for example indicate an altered fluid status during albumin infusion or a reaction to blood transfusion).

-Rationale 12: Arterial lines are usually only used in critical care settings because of the associated risks with use, eg haemorrhage, thrombosis and infection (Clarke 1999; Roberts 2002).
+Rationale 12: Arterial lines are usually only used in critical care settings because of the associated risks with use, e.g. haemorrhage, thrombosis and infection.

-Rationale 13: Because of greater accuracy and reproducibility.
+Rationale 13: Because of greater accuracy and reproducibility (Flynn et al 2012)

-Rationale 15: To prevent additional distress to the child by delayed procedure (National Heart, Lung & Blood Institute Task Force 1987).
+Rationale 15: To prevent additional distress to the child by delayed procedure (National High Blood Pressure Education Program Working Group, 2004).

 Rationale 16: To ensure that it will provide an acceptably accurate measurement and meets recommendations.
-Literature has demonstrated that up to 50 per cent of BP measuring equipment is thought to be inaccurate (Nolan & Nolan 1993) and can result in the recording of an inaccurate BP (Medicines and Healthcare Products Regulatory Agency 2012: Coleman et al 2005).
+Literature has demonstrated that up to 50 per cent of BP measuring equipment is thought to be inaccurate and can result in the recording of an inaccurate BP (Medicines and Healthcare Products Regulatory Agency 2012: Coleman et al 2005).

-Rationale 18: Cuff size and positioning is crucial to an accurate BP measurement (de Sweit et al 1989).
+Rationale 19: Cuff size and positioning is crucial to an accurate BP measurement (Urbina et al 2008).

-Rationale 21: To minimise the risk of anxiety which may result in a temporarily elevated BP (Beevers et al 2001a; Perloff et al 1993).
-The child/young person should be informed of the need for BP measurement (Petrie et al 1986).
-If the child is anxious, the support of play therapists to allay anxiety before ambulatory blood pressure monitoring is recommended (Urbina 2008).
+Rationale 22: To minimise the risk of anxiety which may result in a temporarily elevated BP The child/young person should be informed of the need for BP measurement.
+If the child is anxious, the support of play therapists to allay anxiety before ambulatory blood pressure monitoring is undertaken, is recommended (Urbina et al 2008).

 Rationale 24: To prevent injury to the staff performing the blood pressure measurement.

-Rationale 27: BP can be significantly increased by the patient’s legs being crossed (Foster-Fitzpatrick et al 1999).
+Rationale 27: BP can be significantly increased by the patient’s legs being crossed (Keele-Smith and Price-Daniel 2001).